 Proper Chart of Accounts

-Develop a proper chart of accounts (COA) and a procedure for properly coding of expenses.
-In a set of books, you should have an account for anything that hits either the Balance Sheet or the Profit and Loss Statement.
+Develop a proper chart of accounts (COA) and a procedure for properly coding expenses.
+In a set of books, you should account for anything that hits either the Balance Sheet or the Profit and Loss Statement.
 Make sure your COA is appropriate for real estate because every industry is a little different.
 Your investors are expecting to see certain things when they look at their financial statements.
-Finally, have procedures in place so the expenses are recorded correctly.
+Finally, have procedures in place, so the expenses are recorded correctly.

-We also provided a free downloadable IIF file as well as a video tutorial in the How to Set Up a Chart of Accounts For a Real Estate Company blog.
+We also provided a free downloadable IIF file and a video tutorial in the How to Set Up a Chart of Accounts For a Real Estate Company blog.

 Complete Monthly Bank Reconciliations

 The process of completing monthly bank reconciliations ensures that every single transaction that goes in and out of the bank is captured in the financials.
 This also ties into properly coding transactions.
 When completing bank reconciliations, it is not uncommon to uncover expenses that were incorrectly coded.

 As mentioned before, establish proper internal controls for approvals of payments will help prevent fraud.
 Internal approvals also help control unexpected expenses.

 It is important to understand the difference between revenue and cash flow.
 Attached is an example of what one financial statement might look like:

 You start with your Gross Revenue – what you actually brought in with rental income.
 From there, you deduct all your operating expenses.
 Note that debt is not recorded here.
 Once you deduct your operating expenses from your gross revenue, you get to your Net Operating Income (NOI).